Will Carolina’s trade for Sam Darnold finally end the Russell Wilson trade rumors?

 And at some point before the draft, Carroll and Seahawks general manager John Schneider are expected to talk to the media, and a strong statement that Wilson isn’t going anywhere can tamp down the rumors for good.
 But this being the NFL, even that might not be enough.

-One interesting footnote to the Darnold trade is that Carolina’s new general manager is Scott Fitterer, who worked from 2001 until January in Seattle’s front office, the last six years as either co-director or vice president of football operations.
+One interesting footnote to the Darnold trade is that Carolina’s new general manager is Scott Fitterer, who worked from 2001 until January in Seattle’s front office, the past six years as either co-director or vice president of football operations.

-The Panthers are thought to have turned to trading for Darnold after realizing they weren’t going to get one of the top three QBs in the draft (they have the eighth pick) and also realizing that any attempt to get Watson isn’t viable right now.
+The Panthers are thought to have turned to trading for Darnold after realizing they weren’t going to get one of the top three quarterbacks in the draft (they have the eighth choice) and also realizing that any attempt to get Watson isn’t viable right now.

 It’s also thought they tried to get in on Matthew Stafford and might have been interested in Jimmy Garoppolo.

-So, Darnold may have been something of a fallback choice for the Panthers.
+So, Darnold might have been something of a fallback choice for the Panthers.

 But if Carroll truly had a high opinion of him, you’d assume Fitterer heard that at some point along the way and is hoping now that assessment turns out to be valid.